ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 The Group Object SHOULD contain the uuid and either the body and encoding parameters or the url content_hash parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
-The vCon MAY be referenced via UUID:
+The referenced vCon SHOULD be via UUID:

 * uuid: "String"